Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/secret-manager-ui/guide.en-gb.md

 #### Multi-OKMS Domain Case

-In the case where two or more OKMS domains are already present in a region, an additional selection step appears when creating a secret.
+In the case where at least two OKMS domains are already present in a region, an additional selection step appears when creating a secret.

 ![Secret Manager](images/Secret-multi-domaine.png){.thumbnail}